 Havildar Nitender Singh of 6 Kumaon Regiment, Naib Subedar Kheta Ram of 6 Jat Regiment and Havildar Gopi T of 11 Field Artillery Regiment would represent India in the marathons.
 In the walking competition, Havildar Sandeep Kumar of 16 Jat Regiment, Havildar Devender Singh of 2 Rajputana Rifles, Havildar Ganapathi K of 11 Madras Regiment and Havildar Irfan KT of 5 Madras Regiment are the Army’s medal hopefuls.

-- Mumbai Marathon: Runners chart route to Gold Coast via Mumbai
+- Mumbai Marathon: Runners chart route to Commonwealth Games via Mumbai

 - Rio Olympics ends on a ‘positive note’ for marathon runners from Army Sports Institute